-Gross margin percentage for professional services and other revenues was 41%, 43% and 41% for 2021, 2020 and 2019, respectively.
-Hardware and other revenues typically have lower margins than our professional services revenues and as such we anticipate variances in gross margin from period to period as a result of the sales mix.
-The margin in 2021 compared 2020 was negatively impacted by a decreased proportion of professional services revenues compared to hardware and other revenues.
+Gross margin percentage for professional services and other revenues was 45%, 41% and 43% for 2022, 2021 and 2020, respectively.
+Hardware and other revenues typically have lower margins than our professional services revenues and as such variances in gross margin can occur from period to period as a result of the sales mix.
+Overall, the margin in 2022 compared to 20221 was positively impacted by an increased proportion of professional services revenues compared to hardware and other revenues.

-The margin in 2020 compared to 2019 was positively impacted by an increased proportion of professional services revenues compared to hardware and other revenues.
+The margin in 2021 compared to 2020 was negatively impacted by a decreased proportion of professional services revenues compared to hardware and other revenues.

-Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$129.2 million, \$128.5 million and \$114.8 million for 2021, 2020 and 2019, respectively.
-Operating expenses were higher primarily because of headcount-related costs from the 2021 Acquisitions, which contributed an incremental \$4.4 million partially offset by lower travel expenses, as a result of the Pandemic, which reduced expenses by approximately \$3.9 million.
+Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$154.0 million, \$129.2 million and \$128.5 million for 2022, 2021 and 2020, respectively.
+Operating expenses were higher in 2022 compared to 2021 primarily due to increased headcount-related costs, excluding costs from the 2021 and 2022 Acquisitions, which added approximately \$14.3 million.
+The principal contributor to the balance of the increase in operating expenses in 2022 compared to 2021 was a partial period of costs from the 2022 Acquisitions.

-Operating expenses in 2020 were higher primarily because of headcount-related costs from the 2020 Acquisitions, which added approximately \$10.5 million to the 2020 operating expenses.
+Operating expenses were higher in 2021 compared to 2020 primarily because of headcount-related costs from the 2021 Acquisitions, which contributed an incremental \$4.4 million partially offset by lower travel expenses, as a result of the Pandemic, which reduced expenses by approximately \$3.9 million.